 II.
-The Board Risk, Audit and Finance Committee (BRAFC) and, as neccessary, the subsidiaries' risk provide direct oversight committees for enterprise risk management and act on behalf of the Board on all risk management matters.
+The Board Risk, Audit & Finance Committee (BRAFC) and, as neccessary, the subsidiaries' risk committees provide direct oversight for enterprise risk management and acts on behalf of the Board on all risk management matters.
 The BRAFC ensures that all decisions of the Board on risk management are fully implemented and that risk exposures are in line with agreed risk appetite.
 The committee also reviews the enterprise risk management framework on a periodic basis to ensure its appropriateness and continued usefulness in line with the size, complexity and exposure of the Group to risks and compliance with regulatory requirements.
 The BRAFC is also responsible for assessing the adequacy and scope of internal controls, audit of the financial statements and overall compliance.
 The committee meets every quarter.

 III.
 The Board Credit Committee's (BCC) function is more transactional.
 It approves amendments to the Group's credit policy, changes in target market or risk acceptance criteria, large exposure requests within pre-defined limits, exceptional approvals where necessary, specific provisions, credit write-offs and remedial/corrective measures.
-The BCC also reviews the credit portfolio to ensure that it is appropriately managed for portfolio risk exposures such as correlation risk, concentration risk, cyclicality of collateral values and any reputational and contagion effects.
+The BCC also reviews the credit portfolio to ensure they are appropriately managed for portfolio risk exposures such as correlation risk, concentration risk, cyclicality of collateral values and any reputational and contagion effects.

-(b) Executive management level
+(b) Executive Management Level

-I. The Risk Management Committee (RMC) is a management committee, which reports to the Board Risk, Audit and Finance Committee and has direct responsibility for implementing the enterprise risk management framework and related policies approved by the BRAFC.
+I. The Risk Management Committee (RMC) is a management committee which reports to the Board Risk, Audit & Finance Committee and has direct responsibility for implementing the enterprise risk management framework and related policies approved by the BRAFC.
 The RMC meets on a periodic basis (monthly) to review all risk exposures (including Key Risk Indicators, credit portfolio reports, market risk exposures etc.) and recommends risk mitigating strategies/actions.
 The RMC is also responsible for portfolio planning, capital management, review and management of external issues and policies affecting the business of the Group and oversight for all enterprise risk management initiatives.

 II.
 The Management Credit Committee (MCC) appraises and approves loans and other credit related transactions as stated in the Group's credit policy.
 The committee endorses the credit policy and ensures full compliance with the Board approved credit policy.
 The MCC reviews and considers credit requests above the delegated approval limits of the approving authorities for approval.
-The commitee also reviews and manages portfolio risk in order for the credit portfolio to remain healthy and in compliance with the Board approved appetite and all regulatory requirements.
+The committee also reviews and manages portfolio risk in order for the credit portfolio to remains healthy and in compliance with the Board approved app

 III.
-The Asset and Liability Committee (ALCO) is responsible for managing the composition and pricing of the assets and liabilities, making policy decisions, and providing direction/oversight for market and liquidity risk management practices.
+The Asset/ Liability Committee (ALCO) is responsible for managing the composition and pricing of the assets and liabilities, making policy decisions, and providing direction/oversight for market and liquidity risk management practices.

-(c ) Business unit management level
+(c) Business Unit Management Level

-I. Business Unit Management, as a risk originator, has first line responsibility and ownership of risks.
-The business units take on risks within set boundaries and manage the risks taken on a day-to-day basis to protect the Group from the risk of loss.
+1. Business Unit Management, as a risk originator, has first line responsibility and ownership of risks.
+The Business Units take on risks within set boundaries and manage the risks taken on a day to day basis to protect the Group from the risk of loss

 II.
-Each business unit has a dedicated Operational Risk Committee responsible for reviewing critical/ significant risks and recommending appropriate remedial measures.
-The Committee reviews the outcome of Risk and Control Self-Assessment (RCSA) for their respective departments/units, major risk exposures as measured by their Key Risk Indicators/Key Control Indicators, agrees action plans and assigns responsibilities for resolving identified issues and exposures.
+Each Business Unit has a dedicated Operational Risk Committee responsible for reviewing critical/significant risks and recommending appropriate remedial measures.
+The Committee reviews the outcome of Risk & Control Self-Assessment (RCSA) for their respective business units, major risk exposures as measured by their Key Risk Indicators/Key Control Indicators, agree action plans and assigns responsibilities for resolving identified issues and exposures.